byork6/SafeBeat-Infant-Monitor-Demo/README.md

 <h2>Description</h2>
 <p>
-This project is being undertaken by me and four other team members and serves as our capstone project for Texas A&M University.
+This project was undertaken by me and four other team members and served as our capstone project for Texas A&M University.
 I want to emphasize the fact that this project was a collaborative effort, with all work shared by my team members: Aaradanaa Sabitha Mohan, Venkata Sai Kotrike, Jonathan Zheng, and Anthony Dinh.
 Our technical advisor is Dr. Lee Hudson, and our project sponsor is Dr. Logan Porter.
 <br>
 <br>
 With that said, the project is an embedded project primarily centered around a biomedical engineering application and embedded software development.
 The goal of the project is to measure Electrocardiogram (ECG/EKG) and Respiratory Rate for the purpose of monitoring sleep apnea in infants.
-These measurements will be used in a monitoring system that will display real-time data on the recorded biometrics and alert parents if a sleep apnea event occurs.
+These measurements are used in a monitoring system that displays real-time data of recorded biometrics and alerts parents if a sleep apnea event occurs.
 The project structure is divided into two discrete components: the monitoring belt and the control box.
 <br>
 <br>